 Apologies: Doug Gillard Guests present: Justin Quick (Club Chief Operating Officer), Spike Sussex

 The Chair welcomed the Club’s Chief Operating Officer Justin Quick to the meeting.
-He felt that there was some value in having somebody senior from the club at the meeting in the spirit of openness and collaboration.
+He felt that there was value in having somebody senior from the club at the meeting in the spirit of openness and collaboration.

 With a view to this the Chair said he was going to have a look at the Supporters’ Trust confidentiality forms, with a view to getting Justin (Quick) to sign one.
 At the moment the forms only cover Trustees and officers, so the Chair agreed that he would do some work on these forms so they could include volunteers and other persons.

-Minutes from the last meeting were approved by Elaine Davis and seconded by William Barrett.
+Minutes from the last meeting were proposed by Elaine Davis and seconded by William Barrett.

 Matters arising from the last minutes

 Elaine Davis has been asked if we are going to publish the discussion and progress on the election feedback the Supporters’ Trust Board has received.
-The Chair said that this would happen, but the Supporters’ Trust had been delayed in this process as the returning officer for the Supporters’ Trust Elections – John Street – had been caught up with the General Election on December 12.
+The Chair said that this would happen, but the Supporters’ Trust had been delayed in this process as the returning officer for the Supporters’ Trust Elections, John Street had been busy with the General Election on December 12th.

 No other matters arising from the December minutes.